describo/describo.github.io/src/docs/profiles/profile-structure.md

 -   `warnMissingProperty`: true or false: Whether or not the UI should warn when data is found in an RO-crate but a definition for is not found in the profile.
 -   `keywords`: An array of keywords to enable lookups of this profile.
+-   `enableEntityTimestamps`: true or false: If enabled, creation and last modified timestamps will be managed on each entity.

 ## Context